obitomangekyo/obitomangekyo/README.md

-- 👋 Hi, I’m @obitomangekyo
+- 👋 Hi, I’m Tobi @obitomangekyo
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on whatever is going to make me grow